Our Expert Collaborators

 Young and Well Cooperative Research Centre

 An eminent psychologist currently the managing director of the Young and Well Cooperative Research Centre.
 Michael is committed to exploring and understanding the role of new and emerging technologies in the lives of young people.
 He believes that the risk of the online environment can be managed and that technologies can be used to improve the mental health and wellbeing of young people.
+See Michael on page 32 of Drugs 101.

 Social Media Expert